RabbitSeries/AdventofCode/2023Java/README.md

 ## Day20

-I don't know what circuit [this](./Day20/mermaid.md) is, but it seems that the circuit can be seperated into four parts the LCM to the final result using chaos index.
+I don't know what circuit [this](./Day20/mermaid.md) is, but it seems that the circuit can be seperated into four parts then LCM to the final result using sort of system chaos index.

 ## Regex diff